Constraining a Constellation

 Any of

-EITHER/OR criterion.
-The constraint is satisfied if any one object in the constellation meets the conditions for chain access.
-For example, if the constellation:
+EITHER/OR criterion: The constraint is satisfied if any one object in the constellation meets the conditions for chain access.
+For example, consider a constellation meeting both of the following conditions:

-- is defined as a group of three ground stations A, B, and C, and
+- is defined as a group of three ground stations A, B, and C

 All of

-AND criterion.
-The constraint is satisfied if all objects in the constellation meet the conditions for chain access.
-For example, if the constellation:
+AND criterion: The constraint is satisfied if all objects in the constellation meet the conditions for chain access.
+For example, consider a constellation that meets both of the following conditions:

-- is defined as a group of three ground stations A, B, and C, and
+- is defined as a group of three ground stations A, B, and C

-the constraint is satisfied when the satellite can access ground station A and ground station B and ground station C simultaneously.
-This is sometimes called "coincident coverage".
+Then the constraint is satisfied when the satellite can access ground station A and ground station B and ground station C simultaneously.
+This is sometimes called "coincident coverage."

 At Least N

-AND/OR criterion.
-The constraint is satisfied if at least the specified number of objects in the constellation meet the conditions for chain access.
+AND/OR criterion: The constraint is satisfied if at least the specified number of objects in the constellation meet the conditions for chain access.
 In the text box to the right of the Restriction list, enter the minimum number of objects that must meet those conditions.
-For example, if the minimum number is set to 2 and the constellation:
+For example, you could set the minimum number to 2 and consider when the constellation meets the following conditions:

-- is defined as a group of three ground stations A, B, and C, and
+- is defined as a group of three ground stations A, B, and C

-the constraint is satisfied when the satellite can access ground stations:
+Then the constraint is satisfied when the satellite can access any of the following combinations of ground stations:

 - A and B and C